CaskAle/iot-workshop/README.md

 ### Create a Node-RED Application in your IBM Cloud space

 - Create a new Node-RED application from the Node-RED boilerplate.
-Instructions in these workshops assume that the name of the application is myWorkshop-xxx (replace xxx with your initials to help ensure a unique name)
 - Connect your IoT and Db2 Warehouse services to your new application

 ### Create Raspberry Pi Node-RED Flows